 We all make mistakes.

 All of us say and do things sometimes that we wish we hadn’t or that we didn’t mean.
-Thus the first key in the ways to help your relationship grow is to be patient and not expect perfection.
+Thus the first key to help your relationship grow is to be patient and not expect perfection.

 How do you keep your relationship strong?